 Taking the time to define your buyer personas can help your business succeed by understanding the customers most likely to buy from you.

-What is the first step of building your buyer persona?
+What is an example of a customer buyer persona?